CleverCloud/doc.clever-cloud.com/runtimes/java/java-war.md

 <div class="alert alert-hot-problems">
   <h5>Note for Alpha Version</h5>
-  <div>The alpha version ends by the 18th of July 2014.
+  <div>The alpha version ends by the 1st of September 2014.
 WAR and EAR apps will not be free of charge anymore.</div>
 </div>

 ## Available containers